 To put it in another perspective:

-- a good investment = dating a good babe at a cheap price
+- a good investment = dating a good babe or dude at a cheap price

-- a bad investment = dating a good babe at an expensive price
+- a bad investment = dating a good babe or dude at an expensive price

-In other words it is fairly priced (i.e. going on a date with a good babe at an expensive price).
+In other words these bags probably fairly priced (i.e. going on a date with a good babe at an expensive price).
 When you buy a great company like Google, or WalMart, it is the same.
 Chances are you are not buying them at a bargain price.
-This is what it means: its "goodness" is already factored into the share price.
+This is what it means: the "goodness" is already factored into the share price.

 So how do we find a stock that is a good investment?
 That is the question, isn't it?
 Just like going on a cheap and good date with a good babe, good investments don't come by easily.
 One has to dig, to search, often to find that it is not so good after all.
 But they do exist.
 At least the guru, Mr Buffett managed to find 12, and that made him a billionaire.